rei/rei-cedar-docs/docs/components/banner/README.md

 Banner messaging keeps users informed of important and sometimes time-sensitive changes contextual to inline elements on the page.
 These messages help to clarify an issue and/or notify users of a potential problem that may require their attention.

-There are five types of banners: **error, warning, success, informational, and default**.
+There are five information types supported for banners: **error, warning, success, informational, and default**.
 Each type corresponds with a color and icon to provide a consistent, universal experience for users.

 ### **Error**
 Use to inform that something went wrong.
 They affect or block the user's experience and must be resolved before moving forward.